CBS7 FIRST ALERT Forecast for Thursday, August 17th, 2023

 Triple digit heat is back!!!

-After a few days without them, a Heat Advisory will be in effect from 1 PM to 9 PM for the areas highlighted in orange below, which includes Midland and Odessa.
-Temperatures up to 109 degrees are expected across the Permian Basin and Eddy County.
-Temperatures up to 96 degrees are expected in the mountains.
-Temperatures up to 112 degrees are expected along the Rio Grande in the Big Bend.
+After a few days without them, a Heat Advisory will be in effect from 1 PM to 9 PM for the areas highlighted in orange, which includes Midland and Odessa.
+Temperatures up to 108°F are expected across the Permian Basin and Eddy County.
+Temperatures up to 96°F are expected in the mountains.
+Temperatures up to 112°F are expected along the Rio Grande in the Big Bend.
 Make sure to limit time outside in direct sunlight, stay hydrated with non-alcoholic drinks, and provide water and shade for pets if they must be outside.

 Very hot temperatures will continue with highs in the triple digits for most of the region.
 Midland/Odessa are looking to see a high temperature of 105 degrees.
 Conditions will be quiet and skies will be mostly sunny to sunny across West Texas and southeast New Mexico.